for the Year Ended 31st March 2020

 DECLARATION OF INDEPENDENCE BY THE INDEPENDENT DIRECTORS

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to the requirements of Section 134(3)(c) of the Companies Act 2013 and on thebasis of explanation and compliance certificate given by the executives of theCompany and subject to disclosures in the Annual Accounts and also on the basis ofdiscussions with the Statutory Auditors of the Company from time to time we state as under :
+Pursuant to the requirements of Section 134(3)(c) of the Companies Act 2013 and onthe basis of explanation and compliance certificate given by the executives of theCompany and subject to disclosures in the Annual Accounts and also on the basis ofdiscussions with the Statutory Auditors of the Company from time to time we state asunder:

-a) that in the preparation of the annual accounts the applicable accounting standardshad been followed alongwith proper explanation relating to material departure;
+a) that in the preparation of the annual accounts the applicable accounting standardshad been followed along with proper explanation relating to material departure;

-b) that the directors had selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of thefinancial year and of the profit of Company for that period;
+b) that the Directors had selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of thefinancial year and of the profit of the Company for that period;

-c) that the directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;
+c) that the Directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;

-d) that the directors had prepared the annual accounts on a going concern basis;
+d) that the Directors had prepared the annual accounts on a going concern basis;

-e) that the directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and
+e) that the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

-f) that the directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.
+f) that the Directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

 NUMBER OF MEETINGS OF BOARD OF DIRECTORS

-DETAILS OF COMMITTEE OF DIRECTORS
+DETAILS OF COMMITTEES OF DIRECTORS

-Composition of Audit Committee of Directors Nomination and Remuneration Committee ofDirectors Corporate Social Responsibility Committee of Directors StakeholdersRelationship Committee of Directors and Share Transfer Committee of Directors number ofmeetings held of each Committee during the financial year 2015-16 and meetings attended byeach member of the Committee as required under the Companies Act 2013 are provided inCorporate Governance Report and forming part of the report.
+Composition of Audit Committee of Directors Nomination and Remuneration Committee ofDirectors Corporate Social Responsibility Committee of Directors StakeholdersRelationship Committee of Directors and Share Transfer Committee of Directors number ofmeetings held of each Committee of Directors during the financial year 2019-20 andmeetings attended by each member of the Committee as required under the Companies Act2013 are provided in Corporate Governance Report forming a part of Annual Report.

 KEY MANAGERIAL PERSONNEL

-PARTICULARS OF CONTRACT OR ARRANGEMENT WITH RELATED PARTY
+PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-There is no transaction with Related Party which requires disclosure under Section134(3)(h) of the Companies Act 2013 and Rule 8 (2) of the Companies (Accounts) Rules2014.
+There are no transactions with related parties which require disclosure under Section134(3)(h) of the Companies Act 2013 read with Rule 8 (2) of the Companies (Accounts)Rules 2014.

 LOANS INVESTMENTS AND GUARANTEES BY THE COMPANY

-There is no loan given investment made guarantee given or security provided by theCompany to any entity under Section 186 of the Companies Act 2013.
+There are no loans given investments made guarantees given or securities provided bythe Company to any entity under Section 186 of the Companies Act 2013.

 INTERNAL FINANCIAL CONTROLS

-The Company is having in place Internal Financial Controls System.
-The InternalFinancial Controls with reference to the financial statements were adequate and operatingeffectively.
+The Company is having in place Internal Financial Control System.
+The internalfinancial controls with reference to the financial statements were adequate and operatingeffectively.

 Your Company has not accepted any fixed deposits from the public during the financialyear ended 31st March 2020 and there are no outstanding deposits in terms of theCompanies (Acceptance of Deposits) Rules 2014.

-Your Company has developed and implemented a Risk Management Policy includingidentification of element of risk and the risk that may threaten the existence of theCompany.
-The Company has constituted a Risk Management Committee of Senior Executives has been appointedby the Company to evaluate the risk and mitigation plan and monitor them.
-The Risk Management Committeeevaluated various risks and mitigation plans and monitored them.
-There is no element ofrisk identified by the Management that may inthe opinion of the Board threaten theexistence of the Company. is given A detailed report on significant under the head RiskManagement in Management Discussions and Analysis.
+Your Company has developed and implemented a Risk Management Policy includingidentification of elements of risk and their severity that may impact the existence ofthe Company.
+A dedicated Risk Management Committee of Senior Executives has been appointedby the Company to evaluate the risk and mitigation plan and monitor them regularly.
+Basedon their evaluation there is no element of risk identified by the Management that may inthe opinion of the Board threaten the existence of the Company.

 WHISTLE BLOWER MECHANISM

-COROPRATE SOCIAL RESPONSIBILITY
+CORPORATE SOCIAL RESPONSIBILITY

 ANALYSIS OF REMUNERATION

-Pursuant to Rule 5 of the Companies (Appointment and Remuneration) Rules 2014 adisclosure on remuneration related information of employees Key Managerial Personnel andDirectors is annexed herewith and forming part of the report.
-(Annexure-III).
+Pursuant to Rule 5 of the Companies (Appointment and Remuneration) Rules 2014 adisclosure on remuneration related information of employees key managerial personnel anddirectors is annexed herewith as Annexure-III and forming part of the report.